The International CopyCamp Conference 2014

 How to Pay?

 How to pay for access and use of cultural goods to increase their circulation?
 What are current systems?
 Are there any new propositions?
-What exactly should users pay for and how (listening, watching, copying, using?)
+What exactly (listening, watching, copying, other forms of using cultural goods) should users pay for, how much and in what way?

 How to Be Paid?

-How should we be paid for our creative work?
+How should authors be paid for their creative work?
 Who should pay authors and on what basis?
 What are the sources of remuneration?
 What remuneration systems could be effective in the Internet?

 Copyright and Education